XxRagulxX/Burpsuite_pro/README.md

-Credits - Sngwn for basic code , surferxyz for activator .
+Credits - Sngwn surferxyz for activator .

 How to use ?